 - Strawberry Shirley Temple - Mix strawberry syrup with lemon-lime soda and garnish with fresh strawberries for a refreshing summer mocktail.

 - Roy Rogers - This mocktail is similar to a Shirley Temple but instead of grenadine, it uses cola.
 Simply add cola instead of lemon-lime soda to your glass of ice, and top with a cherry.

 These are just a few ideas to get you started, but feel free to get creative and experiment with different juices, syrups, and garnishes to make your own unique version of the classic Shirley Temple drink.

 Frequently Asked Questions:

-I have made Shirley Temples using both Sprite and ginger ale and they taste similar.
+I have made Shirley Temples using both Sprite (or 7UP) and ginger ale and they taste similar.
 Ginger ale was used in the original Shirley Temple but now a lot of people make them with any light colored soda.
-I say-do whatever you prefer!
+I say - do whatever you prefer!

 A mocktail is a drink that doesn’t contain alcohol.
 It typically consists of a fruit juice mixed with a soda.